programatta/demoandroid/README.md

 - Generate **.aar** from Go code using **ebitenmobile**.
 - Create Android project from terminal using Gradle.
 - Adapt project structure for Android compatibility.
-- Build debug and release APKs.
+- Build debug and release APKs (and AAB).
+- Small demo using embedded assets, with display adjustment.

 > Developed in Debian 12 using VSCode and Docker-based devcontainers.